snooppr/snoop/README.en.md

 =============

 ### Snoop Project is one of the most promising OSINT tools allowing to search by nickname
-- [X] This is the most powerful software for CIS region.
+- [X] This is the most powerful software taking into account the CIS location.

 <img src="https://raw.githubusercontent.com/snooppr/snoop/master/images/EN__snoop.png" />